Over $1 Billion won for our clients!

 What are product liability claims?

-A product that is used for its intended purpose is expected to work without causing any injuries.
-When the product is defective and causes injury, that can constitute grounds for a product liability claim.
 A product liability claim can hold the manufacturer, retailer, distributor, or wholesaler liable for your defective product injuries.
-During your product liability claim, you can hold the other party responsible for negligence, or breach of warranty.
+During your product liability claim, you can hold the other party responsible for negligence or breach of warranty.

 What is a breach of warranty?

 When you use a product for its intended purpose, you don’t expect it to injure you.
 Many products come with a warranty that has either been expressed verbally to the consumer or has been provided in a written document.
-If this warranty is breached – meaning that the product does not mean its intended purpose – and you are injured as a result, you may be able to file a breach of warranty product liability claim.

 Do I have to own the product in order to file a product liability claim?